rse/mqtt-json-rpc/README.md

 })
 ```

-..the following JSON-RPC 2.0 request message is sent to the permanent MQTT
+...the following JSON-RPC 2.0 request message is sent to the permanent MQTT
 topic `example/hello/request`:

 ```json